Work BuyerAssist 2.0

 Component Library

 82 base components, each with 4–6 states and full variant coverage.
-Documented in Storybook with usage guidelines.
+Documented in Storybook with usage guidelines for every component.

 Motion System

-Easing curves, duration tokens, and reduced-motion support baked into every animated component from day one.
+Easing curves, duration tokens, and reduced-motion support baked into every animated component from day one — not added at the end.

 Accessibility

-Focus rings, ARIA roles, keyboard nav, and color-blind-safe palettes built in — not bolted on.
+Focus rings, ARIA roles, keyboard nav, and color-blind-safe palettes built in from the start — not bolted on as an afterthought during QA.

 01